 Front-desk support can better manage call volume along with administrative workload, and also give patients access to book an appointment at any time.

-Use automated reminders
+Use automated reminders for patients

 Patients often forget appointments or follow-ups in a traditional setting.
 Manual call reminders are time-consuming but automated appointment reminders can reduce no-show rates by up to 30%.

-Hospitals can send sms reminders or email alerts through patient portals, one of the most effective engagement tools and it also allows patients to reschedule appointments.
+Hospitals can send SMS reminders or email alerts through patient portals, one of the most effective engagement tools and it also allows patients to reschedule appointments.

 Heavily-layered responses are one of the biggest reasons patients abandon portals.
 Patient satisfaction levels decrease, and they prefer to choose somewhere else to get their treatment.
 To resolve these issues, hospitals can set a time to respond within 24 hours.